advents-io/advents-react-native/README.md

 <p align="center">
   The platform to grow your app.
   <br />
-  Advents is the alternative to AppsFlyer and Firebase Dynamic Links.
+  Advents is an alternative to AppsFlyer and Firebase Dynamic Links.
   <br />
   <br />
   <a href="https://advents.io/?utm_medium=social&utm_source=github&utm_campaign=advents-react-native-repo">Website</a>